-- 6.1 As a trust, references are given as a matter of course, so if consideration is being given to refuse a request for a reference for any reason, advice must be sought from your line manager, HR or the trust's legal adviser. - 6.2 Where a member of the teaching staff, including QTS holders who may not be working as teachers, employed at the Academy applies for a teaching post at another Academy, a maintained school, or a further education institution, the trust must at the request of the trust board of that other educational institution: - (a) advise in writing whether or not, in the previous two years, there have been any formal capability considerations or proceedings for that teacher at the Academy or the predecessor school;

-(b) give written details of the concerns which gave rise to any such consideration of teacher's capability, the duration of the proceedings and their outcome.
+- 6.1 As a trust, references are given as a matter of course, so if consideration is being given to refuse a request for a reference for any reason, advice must be sought from your line manager, HR or the trust's legal adviser. - 6.2 Where a member of the teaching staff, applies for a teaching post at another Academy, a maintained school, or a further education institution, the trust must at the request of the trust board of that other educational institution: - (a) advise in writing whether or not, in the previous two years, there have been any formal capability considerations or proceedings for that teacher at the Academy or the predecessor school; - (b) give written details of the concerns which gave rise to any such consideration of teacher's capability, the duration of the proceedings and their outcome. - 6.3 In these circumstances a refusal to give a reference would be in breach of the Academy's funding agreement.

-7. Personal or character references
+7. Personal references